silviapfeiffer/external-videos/readme.md

 # Changelog

 = 1.0 =
-* Major refactor - AJAX admin forms for live plugin settings and video updates
+* Major refactor - thanks to Andrew Nimmo
-* All video sites work again, using their current APIs
+* All video sites updated to their current APIs
-* YouTube - Vimeo - Dotsub - Wistia
+* YouTube - Vimeo - Dotsub - Wistia updated
 * Dailymotion added
+* Settings: Added AJAX admin forms for live plugin settings and video updates
 * New settings option: Add external-videos to main Home page query (latest posts)
-* New settings option: Automatically append attribution (categories, author and hosting site) to external-video post content, or not
+* New settings option: Automatically append attribution (categories, author and hosting site) to external-video post content
 * New admin column to sort external-videos by category
 * Note that some time since WP 3.5, you can no longer access connected external-videos from the Media Uploader, to add them to a post or page (other than the original external-videos post).
 This is because of hooks inaccessible since WP Media changed to backbone.js; this part of the plugin's functionality could be integrated with the Media Explorer plugin project.